keybase/client/go/kbcmf/specs/saltpack_encryption.md

 - **mode** is the number 0, for encryption.
 (1 and 2 are attached and detached signing.)
 - **ephemeral_public** is an ephemeral NaCl public encryption key, 32 bytes.
-  The ephemeral keypair is generated at random by the sender and is only used for one message.
+  The ephemeral keypair is generated at random by the sender and only used for one message.
 - **recipients** is a list of "recipient tuples", one for each recipient device.